Phala-Network/oracle-workshop/README.md

 ![](https://i.imgur.com/hVPNLDm.png)

 When the contract is loaded, it will show the constructor selector.
-If you haven't specially changed it, just use the default constructor (`new`).
+If you haven't especially changed it, just use the default constructor (`new`).

 ![](https://i.imgur.com/QWAS09a.png)